 So how can you take advantage of social signals?

-You can create multiple dummy social media accounts to increase your Facebook shares, Twitter retweets, Pinterest pins etc. That’s why it falls under gray hat SEO technique.
+You can create multiple dummy social media accounts to increase your Facebook shares, Twitter retweets, Pinterest pins etc. That’s why it falls under gray hat SEO.

-If your content is naturally getting retweets and more social shares, it comes under white hat SEO but when you’re deliberately trying to increase your followers and social shares either by creating multiple social media accounts or buying Facebook likes, then it is a gray hat SEO technique.
+If your content is naturally getting retweets and more social shares, it comes under white hat SEO but when you’re deliberately trying to increase your followers and social shares either by creating multiple social media accounts or buying Facebook likes, then it is a gray hat SEO.

 Here’s how it looks like: